calvinmclean/automated-garden/docs/controller_advanced.md

 ### Plant Options
 These options are related to the actual pins and other necessary information for watering plants.

+`DISABLE_WATERING`: Allows disabling Pump/Valve pins and doesn't listen on relevant MQTT topics.
+This allows a sensor-only Garden.
+If you are running this alongside a separate `garden-controller` that handles watering, please remember to change the `MQTT_CLIENT_NAME` to be different

 `NUM_PLANTS`: Number of plants connected to this Garden

 `PUMP_PIN`: Optional configuration that makes organization better if you use the same pump for all plants